BiOHazarD0528/MarioGame/README.md

 # MarioGame

-A Mario themed RPG game developed in a team of 3.
+A Mario themed RPG game developed by a team of 3 students.